 Bank of America credit card hardship programs.

-Some of the specific resources offered by Bank of America (B of A) include debt management plans, lowering interest rates, reducing or waiving fees, and lowering your monthly minimum payment.
+Each request for assistance is assessed on a one off basis.
+Both emergency help as well as long term solutions may be offered to help with credit cards.
+Some of the specific long term resources offered by Bank of America (B of A) as part of their hardship programs include debt management plans, lowering interest rates, reducing or waiving fees, and lowering your monthly minimum payment.

-Below you will find real life examples of how Bank of America customers are receiving help from these resources, as well as hardship programs.
+Below you will find the phone number to call to apply.
+Also read about real life examples of how Bank of America customers are receiving help from these resources as part of hardship programs.

 How people are getting help from Bank of America hardship programs.

-- A customer had an account that was about 8 months behind on their regular monthly payments.
+A customer had an account that was about 8 months behind on their regular monthly payments.
 They called Bank of America multiple times, and asked for a supervisor each time.
 After about the third call, Bank of America initiated a process that eventually reduced their balance by about 75% off.
+They also allowed the customer to skip some credit card payments as part of a deferral program.
 They turned out to be easy to work with.

 Another Bank of America customer owed 30K at an interest rate of 17%.
 They called them and said that they are having a hardship paying their monthly payment.
 He said that his wife lost her job, went over the details of their expenses, and the lost income from the wife.
 So B of A came back and offered a deal.
 It involved closing their credit card account and reducing the interest rate down to 5%.
 Doing this lowered their payment to $586 per month for 60 months.
 This offer saved them thousands of dollars in interest expense.